Prateek-K-B/zerodha-full-stack-stock-trading-platform/README.md

-This project is a full-stack stock trading and monitoring platform inspired by Zerodha.
+A full-stack stock trading & portfolio monitoring platform inspired by real-world trading applications like Zerodha.
-It simulates real-world trading features such as stock listings, buy/sell orders, portfolio tracking, and dashboard analytics using modern web technologies.
-The application is built to demonstrate frontend UI design, backend API development, database integration, and full-stack project architecture.

-🛠 Tech Stack Used

-Frontend

-React.js

-JavaScript (ES6+)

-HTML5 & CSS3

-Chart.js / UI libraries

-Backend

-Node.js

-Express.js

-RESTful APIs

-Database

-MongoDB

-Mongoose

-Tools & Others

-Git & GitHub

-npm

-VS Code
+Built using the MERN stack, this project demonstrates end-to-end frontend + backend integration, secure APIs, database modeling, and a modern trading dashboard UI.

+This project is designed to be resume-ready and showcases practical full-stack development skills 🚀

 🚀 Features

-User-friendly stock trading interface

-Buy and sell stock simulation
+📊 Live-style Trading Dashboard — Clean and modern UI inspired by real stock trading platforms 📈 Stock Watchlist & Holdings — Track selected stocks and user holdings 🧾 Order Management System — Place Buy/Sell orders and store them in the database 💼 Portfolio Overview — View invested amount, margin, and holdings summary 🔗 Frontend–Backend Integration — REST APIs connected with MongoDB 🔐 Environment-based Configuration — Secure use of environment variables 📱 Responsive Design — Works across desktop and tablet screens

+🧠 Tech Stack
+💻 Frontend

+⚛️ React.js

+🚏 React Router DOM

+🌐 Axios

+🎨 CSS / Tailwind (UI styling)

+📊 Trading-style Dashboard UI

+🛠️ Backend

+🟢 Node.js

+🚀 Express.js

+🍃 MongoDB + Mongoose

+🌍 RESTful APIs

+⚙️ Dotenv

+♻️ Nodemon

+🧾 Application Flow

+User accesses the trading dashboard UI

+Stock data, orders, and holdings are managed through backend APIs

+Orders (Buy/Sell) are stored in MongoDB

-Portfolio and holdings tracking
+Portfolio & holdings data is fetched dynamically

-Interactive dashboard with charts

-Backend APIs for orders and holdings

-MongoDB data persistence

-Clean project structure (frontend, backend, dashboard)

-⚠️ Disclaimer
+Frontend updates the UI based on backend responses

 This project is for educational purposes only and is not affiliated with Zerodha.
 It is inspired by real-world trading platforms to demonstrate full-stack development skills.